Iran's Former American Embassy Is Now a Museum of Anti-American Art

 At the end of a hallway, for instance, sits a bronze statue of the mushroom cloud of a nuclear blast.
 Nuclear fission is actually a theme running throughout the museum; there’s also a small painting of a scale, with the US and Israel’s bombs on one side and Iran’s tiny nuclear particle on the other end.
 Iran’s particle outweighing the others, of course.

-The most puzzling installation I came across was that of five, life-sized soldier heads impaled on a stick.
-It wasn’t made clear to me how this gory piece was meant to be understood or who it was depicting, but it made me feel uncomfortable.
+The most puzzling installation I came across was that of five life-size soldier heads impaled on a stick.
+It wasn’t made clear to me how this gory piece was meant to be understood or whom it was depicting, but it made me feel uncomfortable.